 Whilst speaking to Dhanushka it’s quite easy to understand the reasons for his longevity in the company.
-He has an unassuming and breezy aura about him, which lends itself to the informal corporate culture at Calcey.
-Not one to fuss about titles or talking about himself seriously, Dhanushka, embodies the quintessential Calcey employee.
+He has a natural and breezy aura about him, which lends itself to the informal corporate culture at Calcey.
+Not one to fuss about titles or talk about himself seriously, Dhanushka, embodies the quintessential Calcey employee.
 His cool, calm and sometimes crazy spirit enables him to thrive within the Calcey ecosystem.

 Calcey was tough, as the time he joined was the start of what would become one of the company’s largest development projects, to build an online product comparison marketplace for a Silicon Valley client, using the latest Microsoft tools and technologies available at the time.
 He was assigned a leadership role within the development team, to implement the database layer and oversee deployment and production issues.

 He fondly recalls the numerous all-nighters the team pulled sharing sleeping bags and hot chocolate.
 Code reviews, late nights, customer calls, sprint retrospectives, bug prioritization and the gamut of it all at the same time prepared him to get his act together and work smart as a Lead Developer.
 This project and his role in it really set the tone for his future; both professionally and personally.

 Subsequently, his rise was quite meteoric within the company, being promoted to Technology Lead in 2010, and after that an Associate Software Architect, Software Architect and finally VP of Research in November last year.
 Dhanushka has improved his knowledge of several technologies, like Java, Python, Android and iOS.
 All these different technologies have their strengths and uses and are commonplace at Calcey.